SPANISH COLONIAL SILVER AND NUT MONEY BOX (ALCANCIA)

 Guatemala, 1780-1790, turkey-form, incised morro nut torso with applied silver turkey components, standing on rectngular silver base with ball feet,

-JC and WH carved in the nut under the hinge of the lift-up lid indicate that this was a marriage money box.
+The initials JC and WH carved in the nut under the hinge of the lift-up lid indicate that this was a marriage money box.

 total h 12.25"h; mounted on rectangular black marble base